shipyardapp/Shipyard-Documentation/docs/reference/code/command.md

 </TabItem>
 </Tabs>

-### Program <a id="program"></a>
+### Program

-This option defines which installed package on Shipyard's operating system should be used to execute your code.
+The program field defines which installed package on Shipyard's operating system should be used to execute your code.
 The available options under program are based on the language that you select.
+This field is currently disabled with plans to support multiple language versions in the future.

 <Tabs
 groupId="languages"